Carnival Magic (1983 film): Revival and re-release

 For two decades Carnival Magic was considered a lost film, and no prints were known to exist.
 This changed in 2009, when a 35mm print was discovered in a warehouse, sparking a revival of interest among cult film aficionados.
 Following the discovery of this print, Carnival Magic was restored and re-mastered in 2010, receiving its television debut on Turner Classic Movies in October of that year, as part of their TCM Underground series.
 It saw a DVD release in early 2011 from Film Chest and HD Cinema Classics, reissued on Blu-ray and containing bonus material.
 The bonus material includes out-takes, trailers, audio commentary and interviews with cult film historian Joe Rubin and producer Elvin Feltner.

 The film was featured in an episode of Mystery Science Theater 3000 as a part of the show's eleventh season, released on April 14, 2017 through Netflix.

-Currently, Carnival Magic has been picked up by Les Films de la Perrine as an animated film as of 2026.